LSD: Overdose

 LSD at typical recreational doses (~50–250 μg) is considered to be very safe in terms of toxicity, with not a single toxicity-related death having been reported at such doses despite many millions of exposures.
 In addition, LSD is considered to be a relatively non-toxic drug in overdose.
-It is estimated, based on animal studies and human case reports, that the lethal dose of LSD in humans is approximately 100 mg, or about 1,000 times the usual recreational dose of 100 μg.
+The highest dose of LSD evaluated in clinical trials in humans has been 800 μg (0.8 mg), or 8 times the typical recreational dose of 100 μg.
+However, other studies reported use of doses of up to 2,000 μg intramuscularly in some individuals, or more than 20 times the typical dose.
+It is estimated, based on animal studies and human case reports, that the lethal dose of LSD in humans is approximately 100 mg, or 1,000 times the typical dose.
 There have been a handful of reported cases of fatal overdose with LSD as of 2024.
-However, critical review of the literature by David E. Nichols found that of five identified cases, one was not consistent with the effects of LSD but instead may have been another drug like 25I-NBOMe, two involved normal doses of LSD in individuals who were placed in maximal physical restraint (hogtied) by police followed by presumed positional asphyxia and fatal cardiovascular collapse (hogtying being a practice that is associated with accidental death generally), and two were associated with massive LSD overdose involving doses of possibly more than 300 mg.
-Besides death due to toxicity, LSD is associated rarely with death via suicide, accidents, or violent encounters due to induction of abnormal behavior.
+However, critical review of the literature by David E. Nichols found that of five identified cases, one was not consistent with the effects of LSD but instead may have been another drug like 25I-NBOMe; two involved normal doses of LSD in individuals who were placed in maximal physical restraint (hogtied) by police followed by presumed positional asphyxia and fatal cardiovascular collapse (hogtying being a practice that is associated with accidental death generally); and two were associated with massive LSD overdose involving doses of possibly more than 300 mg.
+Besides death due to toxicity, LSD is rarely associated with death via suicide, accidents, or violent encounters due to induction of abnormal behavior.

 In one well-known 1974 case series, 8 people accidentally insufflated two "lines" of nearly pure LSD powder that they thought were cocaine.
 The exact doses of LSD were unknown, but were considered to be massive.
 For context, a typical "line" of cocaine for insufflation is 50 to 100 mg.
 The individuals reported to the hospital within 10 to 15 minutes, with five of them comatose, three requiring intubation and mechanical ventilation, and the conscious individuals experiencing severe hallucinogenic effects, among other toxic symptoms.
 All of them completely recovered within 12 hours and there were no deaths.
 A subsequent 2020 case similarly involved accidental insufflation of a confirmed 55 mg dose of LSD instead of cocaine, which was without adverse health consequences.
 In other reports, a 5 mg overdose of LSD produced severe nausea and vomiting along with severe behavioral disturbances, while a 10 mg overdose was also non-fatal.